1919 – Instone Air Line was Founded

 - First grouse by air from Scotland to London

 - The first company to relay a symphony concert to their passengers in flight

 The company also carried the first racehorse ever to be transported by air in 1921.

 Eventually the airline was amalgamated with Daimler Airways, Handley Page Transport and British Marine Air Navigation to form Imperial Airways, which eventually became BOAC.

-The company operated a variety of aircraft including DH4A, DH16, DH18, DH34, Vickers Vulcan, Vickers Vimy and Westland Limousine.
+They operated a variety of aircraft including DH4A, DH16, DH18, DH34, Vickers Vulcan, Vickers Vimy and Westland Limousine.